Last updated on October 24th, 2023 at 18:30

 In a word, or rather a phrase, consistent-sized coffee grounds is the main reason for electing to buy a burr coffee grinder.

-Getting an inconsistent grind size means you coffee will extract at different rates and thus you will not get a perfect even extraction of coffee.
-This not good for brewing coffee.
+Getting an inconsistent grind size means your coffee will extract at different rates, and thus you will not get a perfect even extraction of coffee.
+This is not good for brewing coffee.

 The other top reasons are the resistance to heat for a ceramic burr coffee grinder.
 Heat can spoil and “cook” your coffee grounds while they are ground.
 A material that is highly resistant to heat is obviously a plus point.